map from Google Maps

 Well, it used to.
 After the fire department couldn't find the Dreyfus building

-until it burned to the ground, The City changed the name of Lawther in several
+until after it burned to the ground, The City changed the name of Lawther in several

 places around the lake.
-The Trail continues through mostly green spaces north
+The Trail continues through mostly green spaces, hospitals and businesses to a little north

 Rock Creek - from at or just